astronomer/docs/astro/cli/troubleshoot-your-local-airflow-environment.md

 ## Troubleshoot KubernetesPodOperator issues

-View local Kubernetes logs to troubleshoot issues with Pods that are created by the operator.
+View local Kubernetes logs to troubleshoot issues with Pods that are created by the KubernetesPodOPerator.
 See [Test and Troubleshoot the KubernetesPodOperator Locally](https://docs.astronomer.io/learn/kubepod-operator#run-the-kubernetespodoperator-locally).

 ## Hard reset your local environment